-DHS believes stakeholder input is critical to a representsative MCQS and engages with several stakeholder groups that act in an advisory capacity related to its managed care programs.
-In addition, DHS sought input on this MCQS from its advisory committees described below, as well as from members of the public through a solicitation for public comment during a 30-day comment period announced by a Public Notice.
+DHS believes stakeholder input is critical to a representative MCQS and engages with several stakeholder groups that act in an advisory capacity related to managed care programs.
+In addition, DHS sought input on this MCQS from the advisory committees described below, as well as from members of the public through a solicitation for public comment during a 30-day comment period announced by a public notice in the Pennsylvania Bulletin.